chriskrycho/v4.chriskrycho.com/content/theology/2014-01-29_devotions.md

 Title: You Must Be Perfect
-Summary: The Sermon on the Mount both tells us of our need for Christ because we cannot be perfect, and requires us to genuinely pursue perfection to honor our Savior.
+Description: The Sermon on the Mount both tells us of our need for Christ because we cannot be perfect, and requires us to genuinely pursue perfection to honor our Savior.
 Date: 2014-01-29 08:14
 Author: Chris Krycho
 Tags: devotions